globaleyeproject/pbeukema.github.io/_pages/LabHacks.md

   * [Statistical Modeling, Causal Inference, and Social Science](http://andrewgelman.com/)

   * Wagenmakers new blog!
 [Bayesian Spectacles](https://www.bayesianspectacles.org)

+## Artifical vs Biologicial Neural Networks
+* If you are a CS person you may want to know the main theoretical and practical differences between biological and artificial neural networks.
+[Here](https://www.erlichlab.org/brain-ai/) is a incredibly well put together summary from the Erlich lab.

 ##  Writing papers
 * See these [Ten simple rules for structuring papers](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619
 ), written by [Konrad Kording](http://koerding.com/) and Brett Mensh.

+* Omit needless words, suppress the encyclopedic impulse, don't try to sound smart, and other sound [advice](https://golem.ph.utexas.edu/category/2017/12/on_writing_short_papers.html) from a mathematician.

-* Also, have a look at [this](http://andrewgelman.com/2009/07/30/advice_on_writi/) more general advice for writing papers by Andrew Gelman.
+* Andrew Gelman provides some more general advice for academic writing [here](http://andrewgelman.com/2009/07/30/advice_on_writi/).

 * Publish your paper to one of the [arXivs](http://www.biorxiv.org/submit-a-manuscript).
 If your PI doesn't support that, convince them.